 As with all other skills, Forex trading also has a learning curve, and there is no successful trader who started making money from their first trade and kept going without a stumble.
 However, the time it takes to learn how to trade is not definite like a college semester, instead, it’s all about personality and understanding.
 Do you understand exactly how the markets work and the factors that influence the strength of a currency, and can you avoid the common mistakes traders make by mastering your emotions?

-The former is easy to learn through practice and research, but the latter, the emotions part, takes dedication, experience and time.
-It is only with time that a trader learns discipline in order to handle the hurdles of Forex trading and become successful.
+The former is easy to learn through practice and research, but the latter, the emotions part, takes dedication, experience, and time.
+It is only with time that a trader learns discipline to handle the hurdles of Forex trading and become successful.
 So, before you hand in your resignation, make sure you have had enough time to master these skills and ensure you can become successful in your trading career.

 I would advise everyone to practice for at least 6 months on a demo account, and another 6 months on a live account before even considering leaving their job.
 If, after this time, you feel confident in your profitability, then you can move to the next step.